mathoxy/S-KILLER-Game/README.md

 ![S KILLER GAME screenshot](screenshot.png)

 This is a simple killer game implemented in Python using **Pygame library**.
-In this simple game you embody a shinobi
+In this simple game, you embody a shinobi.

-## Table of contents
+## Table of Contents
 - [Introduction](#introduction)
 - [Features](#features)
 - [Installation](#installation)